Chhabii/MathmaticsforML/README.md

 #### Four Pillars:
 - Linear regression, where our objective is to find functions that map inputs x ∈ RD to corresponding observed function values y ∈ R, which we can interpret as the labels of their respective inputs.
-We will discuss classical model fitting (parameter estimation) via maximum likelihood andMaximum a posteriori estimation, as well as Bayesian linear regression, where we integrate the parameters out instead of optimizing them.
+We will discuss classical model fitting (parameter estimation) via maximum likelihood and Maximum a posteriori estimation, as well as Bayesian linear regression, where we integrate the parameters out instead of optimizing them.